 Finish the day at Connaught Place

-If you’re not dead off your feet and want to head in for some kip to fight off the jet lag, I would suggest to go to Connaught place in the evening.
+If you’re not dead off your feet and want to head in for some kip to fight off the jet lag, I would suggest going to Connaught place in the evening.

 Connaught place is HUGE and it’s even split into sections from A-Z to help with locating where you want to go.
 Personal favourites of mine are Lord of the Drinks (even just for the name) and Social.

 Warning: Connaught place is notorious for being a little dodgy so be careful around the outer circles and always have a means of transport available to you if you do come here late at night.
 Be careful of pickpockets and people trying to show you directions!

-If anything on here didn’t take your fancy, there is also the Lodhi gardens if you would like tranquility, Humayun’s tomb if you wanted a pre-Taj mahal build up and Gurudwara Bangla Sahib to keep you occupied.
+If anything on here didn’t take your fancy, there are also the Lodhi gardens if you would like tranquillity, Humayun’s tomb if you wanted a pre-Taj mahal build up and Gurudwara Bangla Sahib to keep you occupied.

 The best tip I can give you is to be aware of scams and to go with the flow; Delhi is Delhi and It will always be Delhi!

-Need a place to stay in Delhi
+The best place to stay in Delhi

-Here’s some hotels for every budget, click on the links to check for available dates and rates;
+Here are some hotels for every budget, click on the links to check for available dates and rates;

 5* Luxury (£60 – £150):

 Mid-range (£15 – £50):